Although most of us learn how mammals breathe at school, I still get emails asking me to write an article, so here it

-When underwater, seals rely on the stored oxygen in their muscles and blood, which helps them to sustain underwater for a very long time.
+When underwater, seals rely on the stored oxygen in their muscles and blood, which helps them to sustain themselves underwater for a very long time.

 Not all mammals breathe in the same way.
 While some mammals breathe through their nose, some breathe through their mouth, and some can breathe through both or either.

 How Does a Mammal’s Respiratory System Work?

 All mammals need oxygen to survive, and this can be found in the air around them.
-The respiratory system help mammals to exchange crucial respiratory gases such as oxygen and carbon dioxide.
-With the constant expulsion of carbon dioxide and intake of oxygen, the mammals take the necessary gases from the air.
+The respiratory system helps mammals to exchange crucial respiratory gases such as oxygen and carbon dioxide.
+With the constant expulsion of carbon dioxide and oxygen intake, the mammals take the necessary gases from the air.

-While animals like fish and amphibians use their gills and moist skin respectively to exchange gases, mammals use their lungs for breathing.
+While animals like fish and amphibians use their gills and moist skin to exchange gases, mammals use their lungs for breathing.

 Mammals either breathe through the nose or the mouth.
 The air is inhaled into the nose or mouth before passing into the pharynx.

 The pharynx is commonly known as the throat.
 As part of the respiratory system, the air is inhaled through the mouth or nose and passed down through the animal’s throat.
 The air is then passed to the trachea in the process.

-The trachea, also known as the windpipe is a tube that carries the air down from the pharynx to the lungs.
-The trachea functions as a passage for air, which is warmed and moistens to protect the lungs from foreign particles.
+The trachea, also known as the windpipe, is a tube that carries the air down from the pharynx to the lungs.
+The trachea functions as a passage for air, warmed and moistening to protect the lungs from foreign particles.
 This is achieved with the help of cilia.
-The cilia are hairlike and run throughout the trachea, collecting the particles.
-The tube branches into two bronchi where the air will then be passed into the lungs.
+The cilia are hairlike and run throughout the trachea, collecting the particles—the tube branches into two bronchi where the air will be passed into the lungs.